elastic/enterprise-search-network-drive-connector/README.md

 Copy to your server a CSV file that provides the mapping of user identities.
 The file must follow this format:

-- First column: Network Drives SID
+- First column: Network Drive user's/group's SID
 - Second column: Elastic username

 Then, configure the location of the CSV file using the following setting: [`network_drives_enterprise_search_user_mapping`](#network_drives_enterprise_search_user_mapping).